International Foundation Year

 The programme utilises a case-based approach and this is aimed at enabling students to progressively develop clinically relevant understanding of the knowledge and skills they acquire on the course.
 Through a series of case-based learning opportunities, students are exposed to real-world scenarios that need to be solved using reasoning and existing theoretical knowledge.

-Practice Education (clinical placements) is an integral part of the course and are embedded within academic modules.
-Students will be expected to complete and pass 6 clinical placements during the three year of the programme.
+Practice Education (clinical placements) is an integral part of the course and is arranged in clinical placement blocks that are full time and embedded within academic modules.
+Students will be expected to complete and pass all clinical placements (minimum of 1000 hours) during the three years of the programme.
 Specific clinical placement days and hours are dictated by the placement setting and whilst typically are Monday to Friday they may also require students to undertake shift work, 7-day working etc.

 We will use a delivery method that will ensure students have a rich, exciting experience from the start.
 Face to face teaching will be complemented and supported with innovative technology so that students also experience elements of digital learning and assessment.

-This course is primarily taught at the King’s College London Guy’s and Waterloo Campuses.
+This course is primarily taught at the King’s College London Guy’s Campus.
 Please note that locations are determined by where each module is taught and may vary depending on the choice of modules offered at the time.
-Practice education is arranged in work-based placements in a variety of settings primarily in Greater London although some placements are based further afield in the South East of England.
+Practice education is arranged in work-based placements in a variety of settings primarily in Greater London although some placements are based further afield in the south east of England.

 Course Accreditation